x684867/nemesis_server/src/nodejs/doc/blog/release/node-v0.8.0.md

-Since the most common use case for listenFD was as a method for having servers in multiple node processes share the same underlying handle, the `cluster` module was added in its place.
+Since the most common use case for listenFD was as a method for having servers in multiple node processes share the same underlying handle, the `cluster` package was added in its place.
 However, this still left a lot of use cases unaddressed, and was a reason why some people could not use node 0.6 for their programs.